turingschool/career-development-curriculum/module_one/learning_to_pair.md

 Establishing a relationship with your mentor should also include a DTR.
 Here’s a [cheatsheet](https://docs.google.com/document/d/1Q35fM3coYjnms9rkVem3FHVk44kW6qHp_-t99PBbczI/edit?usp=sharing) for planning that conversation.

-**Facilitator #1:** Using slides #10-15, discuss the following information on relating styles:
+**Facilitator #1:** Using slides #12-16, discuss the following information on communication and relating styles:

-### Using Pairin: How do we relate to each other?
+### How We Communicate:
 Let’s look at the 3 ego-states from Eric Berne’s [Transactional Analysis](http://www.ericberne.com/transactional-analysis/):
-* Parent: Our taught concept of life; shown by a need to control or nurture
+* Parent: Our taught concept of life; shown by a need to control or nurture.
+We demonstrate this through behaviors, thoughts, and feelings copied from parents or parent figures.

-  * Pairin: Correcting Others or Enriching Others
-* Adult: Our thought concept of life; shown through using reason and maturity
+* Adult: Our thought concept of life; shown through using reason and maturity.
+We demonstrate this through behaviors, thoughts, and feelings that are *direct responses* to the here and now.

-  * Pairin: Responsibility
-* Child: Our felt concept of life; shown through how easily we can adapt to new situations or desire to rebel & exercise freedom
+* Child: Our felt concept of life; shown through how easily we can adapt to new situations or desire to rebel & exercise freedom.
+We demonstrate this through behaviors, thoughts, and feelings replayed from childhood.
-  * Pairin: Approval Seeking or Playfulness

 [This blog post](https://medium.com/@NataliMorad/how-to-communicate-better-with-transactional-analysis-d0d32f9d50da) gives an excellent breakdown of these different ego-states in action.

-**Discussion:**
-* What are the relating styles present across our cohorts?
-* How could we work together successfully?
-* What do we expect each of these different communication styles to look like?
-* How would you describe this person’s ability to communicate?

-#### Volunteer Group Activity
-A team is made up of each of the relating styles:
-* Correcting Others
+#### Our Ideal Communication vs. What Often Happens
+When working and communicating with others, we all ideally hope that we are utilizing our Adult ego state, reflected in reason, maturity, and connecting to the present moment, and we hope that we are aligned with our teammates.

+However, in reality, we are often accessing our Parent and Child roles or using ego states that are misaligned with others:

+* **Complimentary:** This occurs when communication styles line up; either shown by Adult-Adult or Parent-Child.
+It is easier to communicate when these styles complement each other since we are not at cross-purposes, and there will be less of a chance of misunderstanding.
+* **Cross:** This occurs when our communication styles do not line up.
+We might pose a question from an Adult ego state, but the person receiving it reacts from a Parent or Child ego state.
+When this happens, misunderstandings are frequent.
+* **Ulterior:** This involves unspoken and inferred communication.
+Communication is spoken, but the person receiving it hears a different intent.

+A lot of this misaligned communication comes down to a mismatch of intent and impact, which we'll talk about more in-depth during the Feedback I session next week.

+#### Want to know more?
+Pairin measures this!
+Pairin breaks down these 3 ego states into 5 Relating Styles:

-* Enriching Others
+* Parent: Correcting Others or Enriching Others
+  * Needing to control vs. needing to nurture
-* Responsibility
+* Adult: Responsibility
+  * Using reason and maturity
-* Approval Seeking
+* Child: Approval Seeking or Playfulness
-* Playfulness

-Their assignment:
-* Paint a house

-How will each of them contribute?

-A group of 5 volunteers will act out this activity, and then we'll debrief as a class.
+  * How easily we can adapt to new situations vs. desire to rebel & exercise freedom

+Note: your Relating Style is not listed in your Top 4 qualities; ask Allison to create a report for you on this if you want to know more.

+**Pairin Example:**
+Cold call 1-2 people: Using the chart on Slide #15 which shows the relating styles of the Parent Ego state across both cohorts:

-* What did you notice about how they interacted with each other?
+* What do you notice about your cohorts?
-* What does make you think about how people can successfully work together?

-### Define Your Own Expectations:
+* How could people work together across opposite sides of this spectrum?
+* What should these people be aware of to keep from having cross purposes when communicating?

+**Facilitator #2:** Using Slides #17-19, go through the following:

+### Journal Reflection
+Define your own expectations by reflecting on the following questions in your journals:

 * Define your strengths
 * How do you work best?
   * Where do you land on the introvert/extrovert spectrum?